dcalab/p4-mapreduce-w17-public/spec/Spec.md

 Workers can die at any time, and may not finish jobs that you send them.
 Your master must accommodate for this.
-If a workers misses more than 5 pings, you should assume that it has died, and assign whatever work it was responsible for to another worker machine.
+If a workers misses more than 5 pings in a row, you should assume that it has died, and assign whatever work it was responsible for to another worker machine.

 Each worker will have a heartbeat thread to send updates to Master via UDP.
-The messages should like this.
+The messages should like this, and should be sent every 2 seconds:

 ``` {.sourceCode .python3}
 {